odpi/specs/ODPi-Runtime.md

 -   **Component** - A *service* is comprised of one or more components.
 For example, HDFS has three components: NameNode, Secondary NameNode, and DataNode.
 A single component may be installed across multiple nodes in the cluster, such as in the case of the HDFS data node.

--   **Platform** - A product or service offering that consists of Apache Hadoop™, and optionally includes additional open source and/or commercial components that work with Apache Hadoop™.
+-   **Platform** - A product or service offering that consists of Hadoop, and optionally includes additional open source and/or commercial components that work with Hadoop.

 -   **Platform Vendor** - An organization, either a commercial vendor or an open source project, that either produces a packaged version of the Platform or supports a service offering around the Platform aimed at End User consumption.